christphr/christphr/README.md

 - 👋 Hi, I’m @christphr
-- 👀 I’m interested in engineering and remote sensing.
+- 👀 I’m interested in geotechnical engineering and remote sensing.
-- 🌱 I’m currently learning Java, Python and Visual Basic.
+- 🌱 I’m currently learning to programme.
+R, Java and Visual Basic have been my introduction.
-- 💞️ I’m looking to collaborate on anyting and everything I am cabable of.
 - 📫 How to reach me?
 Please send me a message.

 <!---